GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ## Tag Engine 2.0
 This is the main branch for Tag Engine.
-Tag Engine 2.0 is hosted on Cloud Run instead of App Engine and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
+Tag Engine 2.0 is a flavor of Tag Engine that is hosted on Cloud Run instead of App Engine and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
 It supports user authentication and role based access control.
-This means that customers who have multiple teams using BigQuery and Cloud Storage can authorize each team to tag only their data assets.
+Customers who have multiple teams using BigQuery and Cloud Storage can authorize each team to tag only their data assets.

-Tag Engine is an open-source extension to Google Cloud's Data Catalog which is now part of the Dataplex suite.
+Tag Engine is an open-source extension to Google Cloud's Data Catalog which is now part of the Dataplex product suite.
 Tag Engine automates the tagging of BigQuery tables and views as well as data lake files in Cloud Storage.
 You create tag configurations that specify how to populate the various fields of a tag template through SQL expressions or static values.
-Tag Engine runs the configurations either on demand or on a schedule to create or update the tags.
+Tag Engine runs the configurations either on demand or on a schedule to create, update or delete the tags.

-If you are new to Tag Engine, you may want to walk through [this](https://cloud.google.com/architecture/tag-engine-and-data-catalog) basic tutorial.
-While this tutorial was written with Tag Engine 1.0 in mind, but it will give you a sense of how Tag Engine configurations works.
+If you are new to Tag Engine, you may want to walk through a basic [tutorial](https://cloud.google.com/architecture/tag-engine-and-data-catalog).
+Please keep in mind that the tutorial was written with Tag Engine 1.0 in mind, so some of the details have changed in v2.

 This README file contains deployment steps, testing procedures, and code samples.
 It is organized into five sections:  <br>
 - Part 1: [Deploying Tag Engine v2](#deploy) <br>